bgdpgz/RSANet/datasets/DukeGait/readme.md

-# Tutorial for Duke-Gait
+# Tutorial for BUAA-Duke-Gait
-## Download the Duke-Gait dataset
+## Download the BUAA-Duke-Gait dataset
 Download the dataset (1x64x64 silhouette shape) from the [link](https://pan.baidu.com/s/1p5b6R_Q3cKqKtgwCv3-i7g?pwd=3yth).
-Then you will get Duke-Gait formatted as:
+Then you will get BUAA-Duke-Gait formatted as:
 ```
     DATASET_ROOT/
         0001 (subject)/